Avoid World Cup Armchair Injuries With Physiotherapy Tips

 Scots cheering on anyone but England at the World Cup could pick up a series of nigglesome injuries – despite barely moving a muscle.

-Kirsten Lord, a leading physiotherapist who specialises in treating sport and stage performance injuries, says armchair supporters should use simple warm up and exercise movements to avoid the treatment table.
+During an interview for a legal blog, Kirsten Lord, a leading physiotherapist who specialises in treating sport and stage performance injuries, said armchair supporters should use simple warm up and exercise movements to avoid the treatment table.

 During a 20 year career Kirsten has treated Olympic athletes and world class golfers, as well as the cast of energetic West End shows including Riverdance and Les Miserable.